drug-design/course/docs/chapters/adme-case-studies.md

 ### Induction on the mRNA Level by AhR

-The mRNA induction levels of CYP1A1 and CYP1A2 are observed and expressed as fold change over the control.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/induction-on-mrna-level-by-ahr-78407a05'><i class='fa fa-play' aria-hidden='true'></i></button>The mRNA induction levels of CYP1A1 and CYP1A2 are observed and expressed as fold change over the control.
 The measurements are performed by Q-PCR for several AhR agonists at different concentration levels in human liver hepatocytes in HepG2 cells (Westerink and Schoonen, 2007).
 If we look at the lowest concentration dependent inductions (Blue), we clearly see that TCDD is the most potent inducer for both CYP1A1 and CYP1A2, followed by 3-MC.
 Indirubin and Indigo, on the other hand, became active at 10<sup>-8</sup> M, and BNF at 10<sup>-7</sup> M.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.
 *[nce]: New Chemical Entity: a compound not previously described.